-We received 27 award nominations in 7 categories.
-APA Ohio presented the following eight awards at the 2019 APA Ohio Statewide Planning Conference in Cleveland, OH on October 3, 2019.
+We received 31 award nominations in 7 categories.
+APA Ohio presented the following eight awards at the 2021 APA Ohio Statewide Planning Conference (virtual) on October 18.

-The nominations were reviewed and winners selected by a jury of 7 professional planners from the APA Texas Chapter.
+The nominations were reviewed and winners selected by a jury of 7 professional planners from the APA Michigan Chapter.
 The Jury evaluated nominations based on a set of criteria.
 This year’s award winners:

 - Demonstrate creative problem solving